 Supervisor: Dr C L Sones

-Project 1: The objective is the development of lateral flow tests (such as those widely used during the COVID-19 pandemic) for simultaneous detection of multiple biomarkers which help early-stage detection of the targeted diseases or conditions – examples of these include tuberculosis (TB, a disease which according to the WHO Global TB Report – 2015, ranks alongside HIV as a leading cause of death worldwide), sepsis, allergy and asthma.
+PhD Project 1: The objective is the development of lateral flow tests (such as those widely used during the COVID-19 pandemic) for simultaneous detection of multiple disease-specific biomarkers which help early-stage detection of the targeted diseases or conditions – examples of these include tuberculosis (TB, a disease which according to the WHO Global TB Report–2015, ranks alongside HIV as a leading cause of death worldwide), sepsis, allergy and asthma.
 Each of these are individual projects for which research will happen in collaboration with clinical researchers from either a different department or institute.

-Project 2: The focus here is the development of point-of-care diagnostics tests which allow the detection of bacterial pathogens that cause infections such as upper respiratory tract infections and urinary tract infections.
-The goal is to develop devices that are uniquely designed to simultaneously identify both a bacterial pathogen and its susceptibility to different antibiotics, an important pre-requisite that provides an essential guide to a GP/Consultant in prescribing the correct antibiotic required for the treatment of that specific bacterial infection.
+PhD Project 2: The objective of this project is the development of point-of-care diagnostics tests which allow the detection of bacterial pathogens that routinely cause infections such as upper respiratory tract infections and urinary tract infections.
+The goal is to develop devices that are uniquely designed to simultaneously identify both a bacterial pathogen and its susceptibility to different antibiotics - an important pre-requisite that provides an essential guide to a GP/Consultant in prescribing the correct antibiotic required for the treatment of that specific bacterial infection.
 To further reduce the time-to-result, we have explored the use of AI-algorithms, and this project will further that methodology.

 The projects are mainly experimentally oriented and will provide multiple opportunities to train across disciplines through working within laboratories (laser- and bio-labs with different systems/instrumentation and procedures) at different locations (universities, central governmental labs or hospitals) within UK and outside.
 It will also provide valuable learning opportunities relating to impact awareness and outreach to lay audience.